SiEPIC/SiEPIC-Tools/README.md

   - Hot Key "Ctrl-Shift-R": resize the waveguides, for a given target length.
 - Layout object snapping
 - Hot Key "Shift-O": Snaps the selected object to the one where the mouse is hovering over.
+- Helper functions from Python-scripted layouts
+  - snapping components
+  - adding waveguides between components
+  - layout primitives (arcs, bezier curves, waveguides, tapers, rings, etc)

 ## Contributing to this project:

-You can download the latest development version (master) of the PDK: <a href="https://github.com/lukasc-ubc/SiEPIC-Tools/archive/master.zip">Zip file download of the PDK</a>
+You can download the latest development version (master) of the PDK: <a href="https://github.com/siepic/SiEPIC-Tools/archive/master.zip">Zip file download of the PDK</a>

 It is posted on GitHub for 1) revision control, 2) so that others can contribute to it, find bugs, 3) easy download of the latest version.